 NEW Creation Care Video – Creation Care: A Story of Three Great Loves

 The Creation Care Team’s primary focus is to encourage and support congregations in the Wisconsin Conference as they do what they can to care for creation.
-For more information on the Green Group, contact John Helt, or Tisha Brown.
+For more information on the Creation Care Team, contact John Helt, or Tisha Brown.